-In its capacity as a trustee of natural resources on behalf of the public, the New Mexico Office of Natural Resources Trustee (ONRT) prepared this Draft Restoration Plan (Draft RP) to propose how monetary damages of \$1,000,000 recovered from Sunnyside Gold Corporation for natural resource injuries in New Mexico resulting from the August 2015 Gold King Mine (GKM) blowout would be spent to restore natural resources and the services they provide.
+In its capacity as a trustee of natural resources on behalf of the public, the New Mexico Office of Natural Resources Trustee (ONRT) prepared this Final Restoration Plan (Final RP) to describe how monetary damages of \$1,000,000 recovered from Sunnyside Gold Corporation for natural resource injuries in New Mexico resulting from the August 2015 Gold King Mine (GKM) blowout would be spent to restore natural resources and the services they provide.
 Pursuant to Section 107(f) of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), and the U.S. Department of the Interior (DOI) natural resource damage assessment (NRDA) regulations at 43 C.F.R.
-Part 11, this Draft RP presents restoration alternatives intended to compensate the public for the natural resource injuries and associated service losses in New Mexico that resulted from the hazardous substances released from the GKM blowout.
+Part 11, this Final RP presents the selected restoration alternatives intended to compensate the public for the natural resource injuries and associated service losses in New Mexico that resulted from the hazardous substances released from the GKM blowout.